nix-community/nix-zsh-completions/README.md

 ZSH Completions for Nix and NixOS
 =================================

-This project aims to be a highly complete set of ZSH completions for [Nix](https://nixos.org/nix/), [NixOS](https://nixos.org/), and the surrounding ecosystem.
+This project aims to provide a highly complete set of ZSH completions for [Nix](https://nixos.org/nix/), [NixOS](https://nixos.org/), [NixOps](http://nixos.org/nixops/), and the surrounding ecosystem.

 Oh-My-ZSH Installation
 ----------------------